srikanth0130chary/accor_poc/README.md

 # The Redemption — Cloud Engineer

-Infrastructure-as-Code and Kubernetes manifests for "The Redemption," a business-critical hotel-points-deduction microservice on AWS EKS, built for Accor's Preliminary Technical Assessment (Cloud Engineer).
+Infrastructure-as-Code and Kubernetes manifests for "The Redemption," a business-critical hotel-points-deduction microservice on AWS EKS, built for Accor's.

 See **accor_poc/redemption-infra/design-document.pdf**
   for the full executive summary, architectural decisions, trade-offs, and team delegation plan.